 LEAD 212 Class Leaders

-LEAD 212 Class Leaders are students minoring in leadership studies who are of junior or senior standing, and who help teach the large lecture sections of LEAD 212 - Introduction to Leadership Concepts.
-LEAD 212 Class Leaders are asked to facilitate small group discussions, lead active-learning exercises, and grade papers.
+LEAD 212 Class Leaders are students who help teach the large lecture sections of LEAD 212 - Introduction to Leadership Concepts.
+LEAD 212 Class Leaders are asked to facilitate small group discussions, lead active-learning exercises, create a learning community with their students and perform administrative functions (such as grading, attendance, etc).
 These students serve as a bridge between students and instructors - they are motivated to help first semester freshmen learn the academic discipline of leadership and adjust to the K-State campus community.

 Steps to becoming a class leader:

 - Read the LEAD 212 Class Leader Application Packet

 - Apply to be a LEAD 212 Class Leader by submitting the application packet online (via Qualtrics survey) by 5:00 PM on Friday, January 30, 2015.